OnlineDynamic/DynamicPixelsFPPPlugin/README.md

 This is the home of the DynamicPixels Controller FPP Plugin Repo

-Brings extra Functionality for the following models:
+Brings extra Functionality for the following models of Controller (Cape):

-D24/0
+D24/0 (24 Local Pixel Ports)
-D12/12
-D0/24
+D12/12 (12 Local pixel ports and 3 Diff outputs)